 - pinch salt

-- Rub both sides of each pork chop with even amount yellow mustard then season with salt and pepper
+- Rub both sides of each pork chop with an even amount of yellow mustard then season with salt and pepper

 - Rest chops at room temperature until ready to grill